 Question 10: Do you consider it appropriate to allow the operation of wireless access systems under the modality of free use of the radio spectrum outdoors in the 6 GHz frequency band with a maximum Equivalent Isotropic Radiated Power (EIRP) of 36 dBm and power spectral density of 23 dBm/MHz, as identified in the public consultation document in section 1.1?
 If not, justify your answer.

 Answer: Yes, IEEE 802 LMSC supports authorizing SP mode with maximum EiRP power level of 36 dBm for APs and 30 dBm for Clients.
-IEEE 802 LMSC also supports maximum Power Spectral Density (PSD) of 23 dBm /MHz EiRP and 17 dBm/MHz EiRP for the Clients.
-Allowing these maximum transmit power levels harmonizes product requirements with those of other countries and regions such as US and Canada and promote global harmonization of the devices.
+IEEE 802 LMSC also supports maximum PSD of 23 dBm /MHz EiRP for APs and 17 dBm/MHz EiRP for the Clients.
+Allowing these maximum transmit power levels harmonize product requirements with those of other regions and countries such as US and Canada and promote global harmonization of the devices.

 Question 11: Do you consider that a 40 MHz guard band between wireless access systems under the modality of free use of the radio spectrum outdoors and fixed point-to-point radio links is adequate to ensure coexistence without harmful interference on fixed radio links in the band of 6 GHz frequencies, as mentioned in the public consultation document in section 3.1?
 If not, justify your answer.

-Answer: IEEE 802 LMSC understands that the 40 MHz guard band is calculated considering no degradation of incumbent FS link performance when Wi-Fi system is operation at max Tx power of 36 dBm.
-For a more optimized utilization of the spectrum, Wi-Fi system can operate at lower power level down to 21 dBm that can be automated and calculated when AFC system is utilized.
+Answer: IEEE 802 LMSC understands that the 40 MHz guard band is calculated considering no degradation of incumbent FS link performance when a Wi-Fi system is operation at a maximum transmit power of 36 dBm.
+For a more optimized utilization of the spectrum, Wi-Fi system can operate at lower power level down to 21 dBm that can be automated and calculated when an AFC system is utilized.

 Question 12: Do you consider that a spatial separation of 100 m between the stations of wireless access systems under the modality of free use of the radio spectrum outdoors with omnidirectional antennas and the stations of fixed point-to-point radio links, operating with a lower guard band at 40 MHz, is adequate to ensure coexistence without harmful interference on fixed radio links in the 6 GHz frequency band, as mentioned in the public consultation document in section 3.1?
 If not, justify your answer.

-Answer: [We need detailed information about the simulation/study assumptions to provide any comments.]
+Answer: IEEE 802 LMSC need detailed information about the simulation/study assumptions to provide comments.

 Question 13: Do you consider that a deviation of at least 10 degree between the axes of the antennas of the stations of the wireless access systems under the modality of free use of the radio spectrum outdoors with directional antennas and the stations of the fixed point-to-point radio links, operating with a guard band less than 40 MHz, is adequate to ensure coexistence without harmful interference on fixed radio links in the 6 GHz frequency band, as mentioned in the public consultation document in section 3.1?
 If not, justify your answer.

-Answer: [We need detailed information about the simulation/study assumptions to provide any comments.]
+Answer: IEEE 802 LMSC need detailed information about the simulation/study assumptions to provide comments.

 IEEE 802 LMSC would like to bring to the attention of ANE that Wi-Fi Alliance AFC System to AFC Device Interface Specification supports incorporating AFC Devices (SP APs) directional antenna in calculation of frequency availability through Vendor Extension messaging.
-For more details, please refer to AFC System to AFC Device Interface Specification.
+For more details, please refer to the Specification.

 Question 14: Do you consider that additional restrictions to those specified in questions 9 to 13 should be defined to allow the operation of wireless access systems under the modality of free use of the radio spectrum outdoors in the 6 GHz frequency band?
 If yes, justify your answer.